 Free Job Boards: Job advertisements are delivered electronically through MyTrack and are based on the position announcement on the University’s Careers site.

-University Communications has funded university-wide job advertising in the The Chronicle of Higher Education (Chronicle Vitae) and the Greater Oregon Higher Education Recruitment Consortium (GO HERC).
+University Communications has funded university-wide job advertising in the The Chronicle of Higher Education (Chronicle Vitae).
 HR sources to the following job boards at no cost to the unit:

 - UO Website: http://careers.uoregon.edu